-The effective decentralisation and participative management is reflected through the functioning of various committees that work in coorodination with each other for the implementation of various practices and activities.
-The administrative, teaching and nonteaching staff work in a collaborative mannar to maintain high standards of excellence and effective operation.
-They are involved in the decision making process along with the stakeholders- students, parents and alumni.
+The effective decentralisation and participative management is reflected through the functioning of various committees that work in coordination with each other for the implementation of various practices and activities.
+The administrative, teaching and non-teaching staff work in a collaborative manner to maintain high standards of excellence and effective operation.
+They are involved in the decision making process along with the stakeholders-students, parents and alumni.
 College Development Committee and IQAC work effectively for improving the quality at various levels.
-Along with the full time permanent members, representatives of various stakeholders are a part of such committees and play important role in taking important decisions.
-The decisions takenare implemented at administrative level at the earliest.
+Along with the full-time permanent members, representatives of various stakeholders are a part of such committees and play important role in taking important decisions.
+The decisions taken are implemented at administrative level at the earliest.
 At the college level, a number of committees are formed, including the Admission, Youth Forum, Examination, Time Table, Internal Complaint Committee, Anti-ragging Committee, Grievance Committee, etc. Each committee has an in-charge.
 The course of action is chosen, and it is only carried out following a meeting with the Principal.
 Following the activity, a feedback is taken.

 To discuss important issues, the principal meets with the heads of departments.
-The department heads inform their staff of the decisions made at the HOD meeting.
+The department heads inform their staff of the decisions made at the Headsmeeting.
 This guarantees effective communication and efficient decision-making.

-All academic, co-curricular, and administrative duties at the departmental level fall under the purview of the heads of the department.
-To the best of her ability, each faculty member carries out her curricular and administrative duties.
+All academic, cocurricular, and administrative duties at the departmental level fall under the purview of the heads of the department.
+To the best of his/her ability, each faculty member carries out his/her curricular and administrative duties.

 File Description Documents

-Paste link for additional information http://sndthsc.com/wp-content/uploads/202 3/02/4Organogram.pdf
+Paste link for additional information https://sndthsc.com/wp- content/uploads/2023/08/6.1.1.pdf

 Upload any additional information View File